Brunei national football team: Kit

 Brunei had initially worn a predominantly yellow pattern as their home kit adorned with white or black since their inception in 1956 to represent the colours of their flags.
 The current kit manufacturer is Puma which was incorporated since 2024.

 Home stadium

 Brunei's home stadium is the Hassanal Bolkiah National Stadium in Bandar Seri Begawan.
 The stadium capacity is 28,000.
-From 2021 to 2022, Brunei used the Track & Field Sports Complex as an alternative stadium as their main stadium went for a renovation works for improvement however as the Track & Field Sports Complex does not meet the required standards, Brunei chose the Kuala Lumpur Stadium in Malaysia as their home ground for their 2022 AFF Championship matches.
+From 2021 to 2022, Brunei used the Track and Field Sports Complex as an alternative stadium as their main stadium were undergoing renovation works.
+However, as the Track and Field Sports Complex does not meet the required standards, Brunei chose the Kuala Lumpur Stadium in Malaysia as their home ground for their 2022 AFF Championship matches.